-Fully establishing the empirical robustness of our novel categories of anomalies is obviously beyond the scope of the present paper.
-As a first step, we experimentally test our algorithmically generated anomalies, recruiting participants on Prolific to make incentivized choices between these lotteries.
-Participants' choices on our algorithmically generated anomalies violate expected utility theory at similar rates to known anomalies like the Allais Paradox and the Common Ratio Effect (e.g., Harless and Camerer, 1994; Blavatskyy, Ortmann and Panchenko, 2022; Blavatskyy, Panchenko and Ortmann, 2022; McGranaghan et al., Forthcoming).
-Our algorithmically generated anomalies hold empirically, at least to the same benchmark as existing anomalies for expected utility theory.
-Our data suggest these new anomalies merit the kind of rigorous experimental scrutiny that has given to other known anomalies for expected utility theory.
+Automatically producing such anomalies is where our procedures end and is the primary contribution of our work.
+Yet having generated these novel anomalies, one cannot help but wonder: do they actually hold in real data?
+While robustly answering that question is obviously beyond the scope of the present paper, we can take a first step.
+We recruit participants on Prolific to make incentivized choices on a set of our algorithmically generated anomalies.
+We design our survey to mirror recent work testing known anomalies like the Allais paradox and the Common ratio effect (e.g., Harless and Camerer, 1994; Blavatskyy, Ortmann and Panchenko, 2022; Blavatskyy, Panchenko and Ortmann, 2022; Jain and Nielsen, 2023; Mc-Granaghan et al., Forthcoming), providing a benchmark for how "significant" these novel anomalies are.
+On our algorithmically generated anomalies, participants exhibit behavior that is inconsistent with expected utility theory at rates similar to the well-established anomalies of behavioral economics.
+These preliminary findings suggest these algorithmically generated anomalies merit the kind of rigorous experimental scrutiny given to known anomalies generated by researchers.

-This specific application illustrates the broader potential for our anomaly generation procedures.
-Their success in generating novel anomalies in a well-trodden domain like choice under risk suggests they could be valuable in many other areas.
-Indeed, our algorithmic procedures are broadly applicable and can be used in any domain where there exists a formal theory and rich data that the theory seeks to explain.
-Furthermore, our procedures exploit the fact that supervised machine learning algorithms often uncover novel empirical patterns, ones that our existing theories may not capture.
-Rather than leaving us with a black box predictive algorithm, however, our procedures return anomalies - small generated datasets that may help researchers evaluate and improve theories.
+Our ultimate goal of course is not to revisit choice under risk not generate novel anomalies for expected utility theory.
+Rather, this specific illustration demonstrates the broader potential for our anomaly generation procedures.
+Their success in generating novel anomalies in a well-trodden domain suggests they could be valuable in many other areas.
+Indeed, our algorithmic procedures are broadly applicable beyond choice under risk and can be used in any domain where there exists a formal theory and rich data that the theory seeks to explain.
+Our procedures exploit the fact that supervised machine learning algorithms often uncover novel empirical patterns, ones that our existing theories may not capture.
+Rather than leaving us with a black box predictive algorithm, however, our procedures return anomalies - small collections of examples that may help researchers evaluate and improve theories.

-Related work: This paper is part of a growing literature that seeks to integrate machine learning into the scientific process across various fields.
-Carleo et al. (2019); Raghu and Schmidt (2020); Pion-Tonachini et al. (2021); Krenn et al. (2022) provide recent reviews on the use of machine learning in physical sciences, such as biology, chemistry, and physics.
+Our work sits in a rapidly growing literature that seeks to integrate machine learning into the scientific process across various fields.
+Carleo et al. (2019); Raghu and Schmidt (2020); Pion-Tonachini et al. (2021); Krenn et al. (2022); Wang et al. (2023) provide recent reviews on the use of machine learning across the physical sciences, such as biology, chemistry, mathematics, and physics.
 Substantial progress has already been made in exploring how machine learning interacts with economic theories.
-Several recent papers compare the out-of-sample predictive performance of black-box machine learning models against that of economic theories in domains, such as choice under risk and strategic behavior in normal form games, measuring the "completeness" of economic theories (Fudenberg et al., 2022).
+Recent work compares the out-of-sample predictive performance of black-box machine learning models against that of economic theories in choice under risk and strategic behavior in normal form games, measuring the "completeness" of economic theories (Fudenberg et al., 2022).
 Andrews et al. (2022) develops conformal inference procedures to measure the out-of-distribution predictive performance of economic theories.
-When a supervised machine learning model predicts some outcome of interest accurately out-of-sample, researchers often attempt to open the black-box prediction function and investigate particular properties (Camerer, 2019).
-See, for example, Peysakhovich and Naecker (2017) and Peterson et al. (2021) for choice under risk, Wright and Leyton-Brown (2017); Hirasawa, Kandori and Matsushita (2022) for strategic behavior in normal-form games, Mullainathan and Obermeyer (2021) for medical decision-making, and Kleinberg et al. (2018); Sunstein (2022) for judicial decision-making.
-By contrast, we use supervised machine learning algorithms as stepping stones to automatically generate anomalies for an existing theory, rather than relying on researchers to directly inspect the black box prediction function.
+When a supervised machine learning model predicts some outcome of interest accurately out-of-sample, researchers often attempt to open the black-box prediction function and investigate particular hypotheses of researchers (Camerer, 2019).
+See, for example, Peysakhovich and Naecker (2017) and Peterson et al. (2021) for choice under risk, Wright and Leyton-Brown (2017); Hirasawa, Kandori and Matsushita (2022) for strategic behavior in normal-form games, Mullainathan and Obermeyer (2021) for medical decision-making, and Kleinberg et al. (2018); Rambachan (2022); Sunstein (2022) for judicial decision-making.
+By contrast, we use supervised machine learning algorithms as stepping stones to automatically generate anomalies for an existing theory, rather than relying on researchers to directly inspect the black-box prediction function.